New 2026 Dirty Dozen List: What Produce to Always Buy Organic

 Another good way to cut down on pesticides in your produce is by making sure to thoroughly clean them before eating.

-I will warn you though that simply doing this will not remove all of the toxins since some are inside the produce, so it's still important to buy organic whenever possible, or at least when buying items off the Dirty Dozen list.
+I will warn you though that simply doing this will not remove all of the toxins since some are inside the produce, so it's still important to buy organic whenever possible, or at least when buying items on the Dirty Dozen list.

-You can see my video above on how I clean my produce and check out this post too for all of the details on how to properly clean your fruits and vegetables before eating them.
+You can see my video above on how I clean my produce, and check out this post too for all of the details on how to properly clean your fruits and vegetables before eating them.

 EWG's Dirty Dozen and Clean 15 list | TastingPage.com